-DeLuca, T. A., Novak, J. C., & Cocolis, A. (in press).
+DeLuca, T. A., Novak, J. C., & Cocolis, A. (2017).
 Retaliatory Teacher Transfer or Meeting a District Need?.
 Journal of Cases in Educational Leadership Los Angeles: Sage Publications.

 DeLuca, T. A. (2015).
 Do Countywide LEAs Allocate Expenditures Differently from Community-centric LEAs?
 Evidence from NCES Common Core Data.
 Journal of Education Finance, 40(3).

 DeLuca, T. A. (2014).
 Service Consolidation.
 In .
 (Ed.), Encyclopedia of Education Economics and Finance; edited by Dominic J. Brewer & Lawrence O. Picus.
 Thousand Oaks, CA: Sage Publications.